NC State’s Annual Vermiculture Conference

-The only annual training in the world on commercial vermiculture, this event provides the tools you need to start or expand an earthworm or vermicompost production operation.
-At this conference there will be ample opportunities to get answers to your questions from industry experts and other growers.
+The only annual training in the world on commercial vermicomposting, this event provides the tools you need to start or expand an earthworm or vermicompost production operation.
+At this conference, there will be ample opportunities to get answers to your questions from industry experts and other growers.

 During this two-day conference, participants learn how to start or expand an earthworm or vermicompost production facility.
-Key issues for vermicomposting operations are covered, such as earthworm husbandry, economics, feedstocks, siting, equipment, permits, monitoring, and harvesting.
+Key issues for vermicomposting operations are covered, such as earthworm husbandry, feedstocks, equipment, permits, monitoring, harvesting, and selling your products.
 You will also understand how vermicompost affects plant growth and suppresses plant pests and diseases.

 - It’s the world’s only training on large-scale vermicomposting